grking8/homepage/README.md

     * `gem install nokogiri -v '1.8.1'`
     * `bundle install`
     * `jekyll --version`
+- `cd /path/to/homepage`
-- From the project root, `jekyll serve`
+- `jekyll serve`
-- Navigate to `localhost:4000` in the browser
+- Navigate to `http://localhost:4000` in the browser, you should see the landing page

 ### macOS

+- Clone the repository `git clone https://github.com/family-guy/homepage.git`
+- Install system command line tools `xcode-select --install`
+- Check `ruby --version` is at least `2.2.5`
+- `gem install bundler jekyll`
+- `bundle install`
+- Check `jekyll version` works
+- `cd /path/to/homepage`
-- To come.
+- `jekyll serve`
+- Navigate to `http://localhost:4000` in a browser, you should see the landing page

 # Documentation